alias313/Password_Generator/README.md

-# Password_Generator
+# Random_Generator
-This repository will contain a program to generate different kinds of passwords.
+This repository will contain programs relating to random generation of passwords, numbers, hashes, emails, domains...